Welcome to the new KidsHealth website! See what is new.

 Last reviewed

-5. … family doctor and teacher.
+5. … professional and teacher.
 Sometimes teachers may be the first to raise concerns and suggest that you and your child … It helps to learn a range of strategies so that if the first thing you try doesn't work, you have other options in …

 Last reviewed